xixixao/gump/README.md

 'src|style/**/*.css'
 ```

 If you were to copy the file `src/style/main.css` matched by this glob into the `compiled` directory, the resulting file path would be `compiled/style/main.css`.
-You can also exclude files from being matched by adding `!` in front of an option or create negative Globs by placing `!` at the start of the string.
+You can also exclude files from being matched by adding `!` in front of options or create negative Globs by placing `!` at the start of the string.

 ```coffee
 'src/{!lib}/**'